 Helping your child bounce back when communication goes wrong Many children who are neurodiverse struggle to connect with peers, which can leave them feeling isolated or misunderstood.
 Parents often notice their child wants to make friends but seem unsure how to begin or continue a conversation.
 This can lead to missed opportunities, frustration, and losses […]

-Helping Teens Manage Executive Functioning Many middle and high school students struggle with executive functioning—the mental skills that help with planning, organization, and self-regulation.
+Helping Teens Manage Planning and Organizing Many middle and high school students struggle with executive functioning—the mental skills that help with planning, organization, and self-regulation.
 When these skills aren’t fully developed, everyday school tasks can feel overwhelming.
-Teens may forget assignments, lose track of deadlines, or procrastinate until the last minute, leaving both students and parents […]
+Teens may forget assignments, lose track of deadlines, or procrastinate until the last minute, leaving both students and […]